We could all use some extra money in our pocket. So many moms are returning to work after having kids for the health insurance coverage alone.

-Going the generic route can be a life changing experience for your wallet.
+Going the generic route for your medications can be a life changing experience for your wallet.
 This is definitely a more bang for your buck type of situation.

 For the most part, insurance companies will automatically default to the generic option and with good reason.

-The generics are approved by the FDA to have the same medicine in them as their brand name counterparts.
+The FDA approved generics have the same medicine in them as their brand name counterparts.
 This means that they are just as effective and cost way less.

 Think about Tylenol.
 When you go to different pharmacies you will see different companies making their own generic which is called Acetaminophen.

 Somewhere on the package of Acetaminophen it will say “compare to Tylenol active ingredient”.
 The Acetaminophen works just as well.